 MBM Glossaries: Conflict Resolution Skills Definition

-This glossary contains our Conflict Resolution Skills definition and a list of terms frequently used in the are of Conflict Management.
-For a comprehensive guide on how to better resolve conflicts, check out our free Ultimate Guide to Conflict Resolution Skills.
+This glossary contains our Conflict Resolution Skills definition and, in particular, a list of terms frequently used in the are of Conflict Management.
+Meanwhile, for a comprehensive guide on how to better resolve conflicts, check out our free Ultimate Guide to Conflict Resolution Skills.

 Active Constructive Response

 A type of response to a positive situation wherein the responder positively acknowledges a speaker’s thoughts to convey interest and give importance to the other person’s thoughts.
-ACR encourages the speaker to expand on their thoughts through the use of meaningful open-ended questions.
+In fact, ACR encourages the speaker to expand on their thoughts through the use of meaningful open-ended questions.

 Active Destructive Response

 A negative response to a positive situation where the receiver finds fault or negative parts of a story.
-While the responder may be using ADR to convey genuine concern for a person, it can ruin morale and devalues a person’s achievements.
+In fact, while the responder may be using ADR to convey genuine concern for a person, it can ruin morale and devalues a person’s achievements.

 These are types of conflict with a more personal nature.
-They stem from dislikes and personal disagreements of individuals.
+In particular, they stem from dislikes and personal disagreements of individuals.